mulle-objc/MulleObjC-Cheat-Sheet/README.md

 @private | Limits the scope of instance variables specified below it to the class that declares it
 @protected | Limits the scope of instance variables specified below it to declaring and inheriting classes
 @public | Removes restrictions on the scope of instance variables specified below it
-@package | Declares the instance variables following the directive as public inside the framework that defined the class, but private outside the framework (64-bit only)

 The default is `@protected`, so there is no need to explicitly specify this.